-End-stage kidney failure, or end-stage renal disease, means that your kidneys may no longer be able to keep you alive.
+End-stage renal disease means that your kidneys may no longer be able to keep you alive.
 When your kidneys get to the point where they can no longer remove waste, you may need dialysis or a new kidney.
 When you understand your options, you can make the choice that's best for you.

-End-stage kidney failure affects your whole body.
+End-stage renal disease affects your whole body.
 It can cause serious heart, bone, lung, blood, and brain problems.

 Diabetes and high blood pressure are the most common causes.

-Other things that can lead to end-stage kidney failure include kidney diseases and infections.
+Other things that can lead to end-stage renal disease include kidney diseases and infections.
 Long-term use of certain medicines can also damage the kidneys.

-For some people, a narrowed or blocked renal artery or a kidney problem they were born with can lead to end-stage kidney failure.
+For some people, a narrowed or blocked renal artery or a kidney problem they were born with can lead to end-stage renal disease.

-As end-stage kidney failure gets worse, it can cause:
+As end-stage renal disease gets worse, it can cause:

 Nausea, vomiting, loss of appetite, and weight loss.